 The Gemfire client maintains bucket information as metadata, which helps in guiding the function execution to the right node when using single hop operation.
 However, when a client is newly registered it needs some time to get this metadata information.
 During this time we can get the below warnings

 com.gemstone.gemfire.internal.cache.execute.InternalFunctionInvocationTargetException.
 This is just a warning as multiple hops are used to execute the function simply because the client is lacking the metadata to know where to execute the function.
-This warning stops as soon as the client has the required meta data and then the functions starts execution with single hop behaviour.
+This warning stops as soon as the client has the required metadata and then the functions start execution with single hop behavior.

 - The client goes down and comes back again.

-- The data nodes goes down or become unresponsive.
+- The data nodes go down or become unresponsive.
 During this period we can also see the InternalFunctionInvocationTargetException.